raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 or DSO unacknowledged messages until a DSO Session has been mutually established by at least one successful DSO request/response exchange initiated by the client, as described below.
+This is referred to as explicit session establishment.

-Similarly, unless it is known in advance by other means that a server does support DSO, a client MUST NOT initiate
+Until a DSO session has been implicitly or explicitly established, a client MUST NOT initiate DSO unacknowledged messages.
-DSO unacknowledged messages until after a DSO Session has been mutually established.

 A DSO Session is established over a connection by the client sending a DSO request message, such as a DSO Keepalive request message ({{keepalive}}),